QiuyunZou/ML-BiGAMP/README.md

 This repository provides the implementation of multi-layer bilinear generalized approximate message passing (ML-BiGAMP), which can be found in arXiv: https://arxiv.org/pdf/2007.00436.pdf

-This repository includes 6 experiments.
+This repository includes 6 experiments (please see its Branches).

 The 1st experiment (EXP1) verified the consistency of ML-BiGAMP and its SE in 2-layer model.